Frequently Asked Questions

 Governance & Actuarial

-An actuary is a professional accredited by the Canadian Institute of Actuaries who uses data and statistical analysis to determine the expected financing required for programs when events are uncertain.
-Some actuaries work for insurance companies to determine the pricing of life, health, auto and home insurance, and others work with pension plans like Medicus.
+An actuary is a professional accredited by the Canadian Institute of Actuaries who uses data and statistics to help predict future costs when things are uncertain.
+Some work for insurance companies to help set prices for life, health, auto, and home insurance.
+Others work with pension plans like Medicus.

-The plan’s actuary is an independent third party.
-TELUS Health (formerly known as Lifeworks) has been contracted by the Administrative Board and they have an actuarial team that works with the Administrative Board to monitor the health of the plan and prepare the required actuarial valuation of the plan for filing with the Ontario pension regulator.
+The plan’s actuary is an independent expert.
+TELUS Health has been engaged by the Administrative Board and they have an actuarial team that works with the Administrative Board to monitor the health of the plan and prepare the required actuarial valuation of the plan for filing with the Ontario pension regulator and the Canada Revenue Agency.

-By law, every defined benefit pension plan needs an actuary to perform a health check on the plan at least once every three years.
-The actuary’s report on the health of the plan, called an actuarial valuation, is filed with the Ontario pension regulator, the Financial Services Regulatory Authority.
-The Administrative Board will also ask the actuary to prepare other calculations to help determine if and when benefit increases or decreases are necessary, and to provide advice on the effective management of the plan.
+By law, every defined benefit pension plan must have an actuary check its financial health at least once every three years.
+This review, called an actuarial valuation, is filed with the Financial Services Regulatory Authority of Ontario and the Canada Revenue Agency.
+The Administrative Board may also ask the actuary to review the financial health of the plan from time to time, for example to determine benefit adjustments such as inflation increases, and to provide advice on the effective financial management of the plan.

-An actuarial valuation report is a report required by pension legislation that determines the health of the pension plan at a specific point in time.
-It is required to be conducted at least every three years and filed with the Ontario pension regulator.
-The calculations are done and the report is prepared by the plan’s independent actuary.
+An actuarial valuation report is a report prepared by the plan’s independent actuary that is required by pension legislation, that determines the financial health of the pension plan at a specific point in time.
+Such reports are required to be conducted at least every three years and are filed with the Ontario pension regulator and the Canada Revenue Agency.

-The Administrative Board and Plan Sponsor Committee work together under a robust governance structure to ensure the long-term success of the plan and help protect the interests of all members.
+The Administrative Board and Plan Sponsor Committee work together under a robust governance framework to support the long-term health of the pension plan and protect members’ interests.

 -